Robin Walker (game designer): Influences and philosophy

-Walker has started to use Team Fortress 2 updates to research what additional features are and aren't popular.
+Walker used Team Fortress 2 updates to research what additional features are and aren't popular.
 The results of which he has used for the development of Dota 2, as well as for later Team Fortress 2 updates.
 Walker also stated that he cannot guarantee that he would keep working on Team Fortress 2 indefinitely and that at some point, he will move on to a new project.

-Walker believes in the importance of communication between players and developers of modern PC games, stating that "[b]eing close to your customers – being able to talk directly to your customers – is valuable."
+Walker believes in the importance of communication between players and developers of modern PC games, stating that "being close to your customers – being able to talk directly to your customers – is valuable."
 In his experience, successful multiplayer games "innovate in gameplay both on release, but also over time post-release, and that those innovations are significant and of interest to customers."

 Walker is notably not worried about video game piracy, stating that to fight piracy, he is "looking at the things that pirates are providing and asking [himself] how [he] can provide something better than that."
 By releasing frequent updates of his games after launch, he constantly improves on his games in a way that pirates could not keep up with.
 Walker is a supporter of the free-to-play model, as he says that the model supports a wider variety of customers, including those with "very little money," and that such a variety of players results in greater opportunities for richer experiences.